mpawlik/montage_utils/README.md

 ## montage_localhost.patch
 This patch changes the destination host for all requests aimed at https://irsa.ipac.caltech.edu.
 After patching requests are directed at localhost.

+Replace https:// with http:// in images.tbl if you get errors during download.

 ## proxy.py
 This simple python2 script acts as a proxy, which proxies http requests to https server.